1992 famine in Somalia: Famine

-International Aid
+International response

-The second important factor in the suppression of starvation was large scale international food deliveries.
-In May 1992 the first UN aid shipment arrived in Mogadishu.
-The International Committee of the Red Cross (ICRC) would distribute 75% of all food aid coming into Somalia, and managed the majority of all US based aid.
+While many local Somali community initiatives had formed to provide famine relief, they were soon overwhelmed by the scale of starvation sweeping Bay region.
+Consequently an important factor in the suppression of starvation was large scale international food deliveries.
+According the independent Washington-based NGO Refugee Policy Group, approximately 100,000 lives were saved as a result of international assistance during the famine.
+The International Committee of the Red Cross (ICRC) distributed 75% of all food aid coming into Somalia, and managed the majority of all US based aid.
 The organization operated 400 kitchens across the country.
-It is believed that at its peak the ICRC provided some form of relief to over 2 million Somalis.
+It is believed that at its peak the ICRC provided some form of relief to over 2 million Somalis, feeding 600,000.
 For its efforts the ICRC was nominated for the Nobel Peace Prize.